toivotuo/tapestry/docs/introduction.rst

 source code is designed to illustrate concepts in payment systems through running code.
-By exploring and modifying the Tapestry source code, a software engineer can develop a more intuitive understanding and mental models of how payments work. developing this type of understanding with production systems is more difficult due to system complexity and often high degree of legacy code.
+By exploring and modifying the Tapestry source code, a software engineer can develop a more intuitive understanding and mental models of how payments work.
+Developing this type of understanding with production systems is more difficult due to system complexity and often high degree of legacy code.
 Furthermore, access to production payment systems is naturally rather limited unless one